-- Inventory costs and movements synced to your accounting application
+- Inventory costs and movements are synced to your accounting application.

-Once the integration has been established, DEAR will download products from Amazon, each sale order from Amazon will be captured and sent to Pending Sales in DEAR and have stock allocated.
-They will then be processed into actual sale orders, either individually or once a day, depending on your sale order consolidation settings.
+Once the integration has been established, DEAR will download products from Amazon, each sales order from Amazon will be captured and sent to Pending Sales in DEAR and have stock allocated.
+They will then be processed into actual sales orders, either individually or once a day, depending on your sales order consolidation settings.
 Stock level changes are then pushed from DEAR to Amazon (or other connected sales channels) if this optional setting has been enabled.
 Payments are automatically applied to orders captured from Amazon.

 - Initial load of products from Amazon does not import stock quantities.